 Question 2: What’s the difference between CSS and HTML?

-You would be surprised how many people don’t actually know the difference between these two languages.
+You would be surprised how many people don’t know the difference between these two languages.

 The actual difference itself is quite simple: HTML is used to write and create content on the webpage, while CSS is used for the design part – this includes background designs, fonts, images, etc.

-In total, there are three ways you can apply styles by using CSS.
+In total, there are three ways you should know in CSS interview questions that you can apply styles by using CSS.

-link command is the method that’s most used – you simply load another CSS file (with its attributes) into the one that you’re currently working on.
-This is very convenient because you’ll definitely be reusing the same files over and over again.
+link a command is a most used method – you simply load another CSS file (with its attributes) into the one that you’re currently working on.
+This is very convenient because you’ll be reusing the same files over and over again.

 You can also use the